Processing Columnar Collider Data with GPU-Accelerated Kernels: Computational kernels

 This demonstrates that a small number of dedicated kernels can be used to offload a significant part of the analysis.
 There are also a number of less generic analysis operations which do not easily decompose into other fundamental array operations, but are still useful for HEP analysis.
 A particular example would be to find the first two muons of opposite charge in the event, or to perform $\Delta R(\eta, \phi)$-matching between two collections of particles.
 In the standard approach, the physicist might simply write down procedural code in the form of a nested loop over the particles in the event which is terminated when the matching criterion is satisfied.
-These functions can similarly be expressed in the form of a dedicated kernels that do a single pass over the data and that are easy to write down and debug procedurally for the physicist before being dispatched to SIMD processors.
-We choose to implement these specifically rather than rely on more general array operations that perform cross-collection joins for speed and simplicity of implementation.
-These specialized kernels are as follows: \begin{itemize} \item \verb|mask_deltar_first|: given two collections of objects, masks all objects in the first collections that are closer than a predefined value in $\Delta R^2 = \Delta \eta^2 + \Delta \phi^2$ to an object in the second collection \item \verb|select_opposite_sign_muons|: given a collection of objects with charge (i.e. muons), masks all but the first two objects ordered by $p_T$ which are of opposite charge \end{itemize}
+These functions can similarly be expressed in the form of a dedicated kernels that do a single pass over the data and that are easy to write down as well as debug procedurally for the physicist before being dispatched to parallel processors.
+We choose to implement these explicitly rather than rely on more general array operations that perform cross-collection joins for execution speed and simplicity of implementation.
+These specialized kernels are as follows:

+\begin{itemize} \item \verb|mask_deltar_first|: given two collections of objects, masks all objects in the first collections that are closer than a predefined value in $\Delta R^2 = \Delta \eta^2 + \Delta \phi^2$ to an object in the second collection \item \verb|select_opposite_sign_muons|: given a collection of objects with charge (i.e. muons), masks all but the first two objects ordered by $p_T$ which are of opposite charge \end{itemize}